yasukata/bench-iip/README.md

 ***note***

-Caladan uses 9 CPU cores for this benchmark (Caladan requires a dedicated CPU core for its scheduler), and the other cases use 8 CPU core.
+Caladan uses 9 CPU cores for this benchmark (Caladan requires a dedicated CPU core for its scheduler), and the other cases use 8 CPU cores.

 ### 32 CPU core server